kartoza/miniSASS/docs/authentication/authentication.md

 ### Summary

-The `Authentication API`, is responsible for login , register and password reset.
+The `Authentication API`, is responsible for login , registration and password reset.